RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/deep-learning/template.md

 Below is an example of annotated image and it's original RGB image.
 Three classes: fungus (annotated red), holes (annotated green) and background (annotated black) are presented here.
 Although it's common to use gray image with pixel value corresponding to 0 - 255, using a color annotation makes it much easier to visualize the annoation.
 The conversion from color to class labels can be easily done when the actual training is performed e.g. a mapping from rgb tuple to integers.
 ![mask annotation](assets/mask_annotation.png)

-Use this section to cover important terms and information useful to completing the tutorial or understanding the topic addressed.
-Don't be afraid to include to other wiki entries that would be useful for what you intend to cover.
-Notice that there are two \#'s used for subheadings; that's the minimum.
-Each additional sublevel will have an added \#.
-It's strongly recommended that you create and work from an outline.

-This section covers the basic syntax and some rules of thumb for writing.

 ### Basic syntax
 A line in between create a separate paragraph. *This is italicized.* **This is bold.** Here is [a link](/).
 If you want to display the URL, you can do it like this <http://ri.cmu.edu/>.